tmw-it/zabbix-nut-monitor/README.md

 - Network UPS Tools (NUT) installed and configured
 - Zabbix agent installed
 - Zabbix server 6.4 or later
+- Python 3.x with PyYAML and bcrypt modules

 This template will automatically discover any UPS devices monitored by NUT and begin collecting data including:
 - Battery charge level